sharetribe/flex-docs/src/docs/cookbook-payments/enable-payment-intents-in-ftw/index.md

 `request-payment-after-enquiry`), API returns
 `stripePaymentIntentClientSecret` among the protected data of the current transaction.
-This client-secret is used for the call to `stripe.handleCardPayment`.
+This client-secret is used for the call to `stripe.confirmCardPayment`.
 Then there is another transition made against Marketplace API, so that it can confirm the PaymentIntent and preauthorize the order.
 Transaction process continues normally after that - i.e. Provider has to accept or reject the order.